For a cool, creamy and delicious summer treat, these Strawberry Ricotta Gelato Fizz Cocktails really fit the bill; simply perfect!

 - 1 teaspoon vanilla paste or vanilla extract

-- 2 Tbsp Limoncello or vodka Optional though I've found that a bit of alcohol in ice cream sure helps to keep it from becoming hard as a rock!
+- 2 Tablespoons Limoncello or vodka Optional though I’ve found that a bit of alcohol in ice cream sure helps to keep it from becoming hard as a rock!

 - 1 cup milk

 - ½ pint strawberries rinsed and dried

 - 2 Tablespoons Limoncello or vodka + more to taste I used 3T’s but that might be a bit more than you like